ukwa/ukwa-services/ingest/fc/README.md

 - `fc-crawl` runs the crawls (requires `fc-kafka` to be running).
 - `fc-wb` runs a (optional) Wayback access point to look at the crawl results.

+It can be run on different servers, and a `prod/prod-env-HOSTNAME.sh` script should be setup and linked as `prod/prod-env.sh` before running the helper scripts.

     $ docker swarm init --advertise-addr 192.168.45.15

 The crawler needs to be in public DNS, so lookups get back to us.

-The crawler needs a few firewall ports opening up.
+The crawler needs a few firewall ports opening up (TBC)